Cable Hammer Curl: How To Do and Muscles Worked

 The cable hammer curl is one of the best exercises that you can do to build your arm muscles.

-It is performed using a cable machine, which provides constant tension throughout the movement, leading to increased muscle activation and strength development.
+As with a cable machine, it provides constant tension, which increases muscle activation and strength development.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator